MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 }
 ```

+If it has been migrated to `UIScene` lifecycle then register the callback in through `didInitializeImplicitFlutterEngine`

+- (BOOL)application:(UIApplication *)application
+    didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
+   [GeneratedPluginRegistrant registerWithRegistry:self];
+    return [super application:application didFinishLaunchingWithOptions:launchOptions];
+}

+- (void)didInitializeImplicitFlutterEngine:(NSObject<FlutterImplicitEngineBridge>*)engineBridge {
+    [GeneratedPluginRegistrant registerWithRegistry:engineBridge.pluginRegistry];

+    // Add this method
+    [FlutterLocalNotificationsPlugin setPluginRegistrantCallback:registerPlugins];
+}

-For Swift, open the `AppDelegate.swift` and update the `didFinishLaunchingWithOptions` as follows
+For Swift, open the `AppDelegate.swift` and if your application has not been migrated to `UIScene` lifecycle, update the
-where the commented code indicates the code to add in and why
+`didFinishLaunchingWithOptions` as follows where the commented code indicates the code to add in and why

 ```swift
 import UIKit